Yohio: Career in Japan

+In April 2012, Yohio released his first EP "Reach the Sky" in Japan, which placed 82nd on Oricon.
+His song "SKY☆LiMiT" ranked first on the 2nd week in May 2012 of Rekochoku weekly ranking.
+His first full album, Break the Border was released in June 2013, three months after the Swedish release.
+It entered the Oricon weekly charts on one occasion, at position 285.

+In 2023, Yohio began releasing singles for an upcoming Japanese album, beginning with "初恋のWHITE ROSE".

 Producing career

 Yohio has mixed a song for former Seremedy bandmate Seike's band Die/May single The Return, making this their first time working together since the break up of Seremedy (before the reunion in 2014) Yohio also wrote the lyrics to the song "I'm Sorry" tweeting "Writing some R&B right now for another artist.
 Not my territory at all, but very interesting to create.
 Love how you can play with vocals!"
 The song was sung by Oskar Bruzell.